strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/go.md

 {
   "id": 2,
   "name": "Nwanyi Igbo",
-  "description": "This is a very nice place to eat naive soup", "created_at": "2021-03-04T09:57:11.669Z", "updated_at": "2021-04-04T09:57:11.669Z", "categories": []
+  "description": "This is a very nice place to eat native soup", "created_at": "2021-03-04T09:57:11.669Z", "updated_at": "2021-04-04T09:57:11.669Z", "categories": []